 Specify your build steps to run tests, scripts, and a wide range of other processes.

-Specify build options such as building multiple configurations and creating work items on failure.
+Specify build options such as specifying how completed builds are named, building multiple configurations, creating work items on failure.

 Specify the repository to pick the source of the build and modify options such as how the agent workspace is cleaned.